oeh-tnf/JKU-Games-Page/02_penandpaper.md

 Welcome, Traveller!

 In this year’s JKU Games you will get a chance to try out several Pen & Paper games.
 Old veteran or completely new to the game, we have got you covered!
 If you want to join an adventure, get a ticket using the button below and be here on time!
-(Shop will open at 6th of March)

 <a href="https://pretix.eu/jkugames/SoSe23/" target="_blank" rel="noopener noreferrer" class="button img">Get a free ticket!</a>